thoughtbot/superglue/docs/recipes.md

 ## Usage with Kaminari

-SPA Pagination is pretty easy to add with Kaminari and any component library you wish to use.
+SPA pagination is pretty easy to add with Kaminari and any component library you wish to use.
 Lets use [antd](https://ant.design/components/pagination/) as an example:

 ```ruby
 # index.json.props